 Ha, isn’t it a cutie?
 I saw this microcar generally known as Heinkel Kabine at the Internationale Bodenseewoche.
 This traditional festival takes place at the harbour of Constance’s historic city center.
 It’s not only a meeting point for lovers of classic cars but also for powerful boats.
 [German]

 While crossing Lake Constance from Meersburg to Constance by boat I took this photo of a conspicuous white colored tower named Otto-Moericke-Turm.
 It is a former water tower which houses a youth hostel now.
 A fine address if one would like to stay at something special.

 The ‘Hohentwiel’ is a paddle wheel steamer built in 1913 still in use on Lake Constance.

 The ‘Seehas’ is a rail link between Konstanz and Engen.
 The name doesn’t derive from the existing fish ‘Seehase‘ (lumpsucker), but from a fabulous creature supposed to live in the western part of Lake Constance.
 People there believe the ‘Seehas’ is a hybrid of a rabbit and a fish.
 [German]

 At the Rosgartenmuseum I visited an exhibition which told about the life in Constance in the years of the council.
 At this museum there is also a copy of a chronicle exhibited which is considered as the main source about the live around the council: ‘The Chronicle of the Council of Constance by Ulrich von Richental’.

-> A plaque with a three-headed peacock seen in the streets of Constance (Konstanz).
-Why three heads wearing a tiara each of them?
-In the beginning of the 15th century there were three popes in power at the same time.
+A plaque with a three-headed peacock seen in the streets of Constance (Konstanz).
+Why are three heads wearing a tiara each of them?
+At the beginning of the 15th century, there were three popes in power at the same time.